Graylog2/se-poc-docs/src/On Prem POC/installing graylog-server.md

 ## Configure
 ### Set Admin Password

+The code block below can be copy/pasted into a terminal.

-You will be prompted to input a password.
+After copy and pasting the below code block, you will be prompted to input a password.
 This will set the password used by the default ‘admin’ user account.

-The code block below can be copy/pasted into a terminal.

 ```sh
 sudo cp /etc/graylog/server/server.conf server.conf.bak